-- The UE-UE communication configuration may require the AF to send several requests targeting individual UE's PDU Sessions involved in the UE-UE TSC communication, or one request may target UEs pair and their required E2E QoS.
-If the AF is sending a single request targeting a pair of UE(s), then it may provide source and destination address and their UE IDs (e.g GPSIs).

 - The two PDU Sessions are established independently for UE-UE communications.
 The PCF configures UE1's policies when the PDU Session for UE1 is established.
 Later when the request for UE2 is received and the PDU Session is being established for UE2, UE2's policies are determined and if needed UE1's policies may be reconfigured.
-The PCF forwards the PCC rule to the SMF and the SMF applies the PCC rule for the corresponding UE's PDU Sessions and QoS Flows.